 Bills Specifically about Bicycling

 House Bill 3150 (engrossed with amendments) would permit local jurisdictions to enact a 20mph speed limit on neighborhood streets.
-More on the horse-trading!
-Here's a pure motorist perspective.
-Note the apparent acceptance of two to eleven additional fatalities per year.
-(Last year there were 318 highway fatalities on the interstates in Oregon.)
+It's back!
+Hearing on the 5th.

 House Bill 2228 prohibits bike transportation of child under 6 years old.

 House Bill 2824, creating the crime of altering or removing a stolen bike's serial number.

 House Bill 3178 to encourage transit-oriented development to be funded by tax-increment financing.

 Senate Bill 160, the prohibition on lap dogs while driving, would "create offense of driver operation with obstructing animal."

 Senate Bill 266 on electronic tolling.